 "Being my second time in Czech Republic, I was so excited to return, not only for the Czech experience but mostly for their delicious food.
 I really expanded my taste buds while being there for five weeks.
-My most favorite plate must be the duck, svickova, and goulash; including every other meal I tried while being there.
-It’s a taste that is so difficult and time consuming to perfect.
+My favorite foods must be the duck, svickova, and goulash; including every other meal I tried while being there.
+It’s a cuisine that is so difficult and time consuming to perfect.
 Every small town always had at least two restaurants that had such a unique taste for every dish.
 Also, it wasn’t only the fine dining but also the deliciously crafted ice cream and chocolates.
 I tried to bring over as many as I could, but luggage space became my only problem. "

 - Sindy Lauricella